phylotastic/phylo_services_docs/ServiceDescription/PhyloServicesDescription.md

 * *Category:*  	mandatory
 * *Data Type:*  string
 * *Description:*  text content

+* *Name:* 	 	engine
+* *Category:*  	optional
+* *Data Type:*  integer
+* *Description:*  	a integer value to specify which search engine (TaxonFinder or NetiNeti) to use.
+By default it is 0 which means it will use both engines.
+Value 1 means TaxonFinder and 2 means NetiNeti

 __Examples:__
 ```
-http://phylo.cs.nmsu.edu:5004/phylotastic_ws/fn/names_text?text=The lemon dove (Columba larvata) is a species of bird in the pigeon family Columbidae found in montane forests of sub-Saharan Africa.
+http://phylo.cs.nmsu.edu:5004/phylotastic_ws/fn/names_text?text=The lemon dove (Columba larvata) is a species of bird in the pigeon family Columbidae found in montane forests of sub-Saharan Africa.&engine=2
 ```
 ```
 http://phylo.cs.nmsu.edu:5004/phylotastic_ws/fn/names_text?text=Formica polyctena is a species of European red wood ant in the genus Formica.
 The pavement ant, Tetramorium caespitum is an ant native to Europe.
 Pseudomyrmex is a genus of stinging, wasp-like ants.
 Adetomyrma venatrix is an endangered species of ants endemic to Madagascar.
 Carebara diversa is a species of ants in the subfamily Formicinae.
 It is found in many Asian countries.